 Normally Reno stands until I tell him to walk.
 Yesterday wasn’t normal.
 He took two steps forward, buried his head between his front legs and began to buck like a rodeo bronc.

-As Reno bucked his way around the corner and along the arena wall I realized three things.
-He wasn’t going to quit, my left foot was too far into the stirrup, and he and I were going to part company.
+As Reno bucked his way around the corner and along the arena wall I realized four things.
+He wasn’t going to quit, my left foot was too far into the stirrup, my right foot hadn’t had time to get into the stirrup, and we would part company…soon.

 I’d like to tell you that my horsemanship skills made me able to make a miraculous save, but they didn’t.
 I didn’t even make 8 seconds, so no trophy buckle.
 About 60 feet later I hit the floor, first on the base of my neck then followed by my hip, as my foot released from the stirrup.